ene-h/Ken3S/src/site/notes/Matchups/Urien.md

 	- dash DP
 	- walk up DP
 	- parry xx DP
-- Very fast wakeup (you don't get much oki after a forward throw midscreen, only 12f advantage)
+- Very fast wakeup (you don't get much oki after a forward throw mid-screen, only 12f advantage)
-- Urien has no answer for lk tatsu on block
+- Urien has no answer for LK tatsu on block
 - You can dash > close MP xx DP if you parry sweep

 > [!danger]- Raw SA3 punish